 Graeme was Chairman of the Museums Weapons Group, representing the interests of publicly-funded UK museums with collections of weapons.
 He also represented the Royal Armouries on the Executive committee of ICOMAM (The International Committee of Museums and Collections of Arms and Military History), and the Programming Committee of the International Medieval Congress, Leeds University.

 He is a Fellow of the Society of Antiquaries of London, a Liveryman of the Worshipful Company of Gunmakers of London, and a member of the Arms and Armour Society, the Society of Archer-Antiquaries and the Attingham Society.
 He is a keen motorcyclist and is a member of the Institute of Advanced Motorists.

-- Due for publication in 2008: A collaboration with Thom Richardson: A catalogue of the collections originally contained in the English Civil War armoury at Littlecote House, Wiltshire.
+- A collaboration with Thom Richardson: A catalogue of the collections originally contained in the English Civil War armoury at Littlecote House, Wiltshire.

 - ‘A decorated 17th century English stonebow’, Guide to the 20th Park Lane Arms Fair, London, 2003, pp.45-48